-I have spent most of my adult life regularly traveling to projects to work with artisans in different countries all over the world.
-I have loved every moment of these trips from meeting new people, creating friendships, learning new words, sounds and landscapes, scratching the surface of a new culture, political situation, looking at the history and getting a sense of what life is like.
+I have spent most of my adult life regularly travelling to projects to work with artisans in different countries all over the world.
+I have loved every moment of these trips from meeting new people, creating friendships, learning new words, sounds and landscapes, scratching the surface of a new culture, and political situation, looking at the history and getting a sense of what life is like.

 Javier loves a party and often disappears to attend a village fiesta far off in the mountains for days on end, his life is not dominated by money and work but by his family and community.

 I so look forward to seeing him and his family again to make new pieces like the beautiful necklaces he's created with me.

 I went to Bolivia for the first time in 2009 with only the name of a cooperative gold mine that was piloting to become fair trade near La Paz.
 I shall never forget my initial impressions and excitement of landing in El Alto airport and watching in surprise as old oxygen tanks were wheeled out for fainting and breathless passengers as the high altitude hit.

 Driving down the steep mountain road into La Paz as the sun rose hitting the sharp mountain tops with golden light I was enthralled with this magical place.